vpn-wiki/wireguard-install/.github/issue_template.md

 <!---
 [![](https://github.com/vpn-wiki/wireguard-install/blob/master/vpn-wiki/clever-vpn.png)](https://www.clever-vpn.net)
 ❗️ Please read ❗️
-➡️ If you need help with OpenVPN itself, please use the community forums (https://www.reddit.com/r/WireGuard/) or Stack Overflow (https://stackoverflow.com/questions/tagged/wireguard)
+➡️ If you need help with WireGuard itself, please use the community forums (https://www.reddit.com/r/WireGuard/) or Stack Overflow (https://stackoverflow.com/questions/tagged/wireguard)
 ➡️ For the script, prefer opening a discussion thread for help: https://github.com/angristan/wireguard-install/discussions 💡 It helps keep the issue tracker clean and focused on bugs and feature requests.